NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 Variant calls are reported by each pipeline in a VCF formatted file.
 See the GDC [VCF Format](../File_Formats/VCF_Format/) documentation for details on each available field.
 At this point in the DNA-Seq pipeline, all downstream analyses are branched into four separate paths that correspond to their respective variant calling pipeline.

 #### Pipeline Descriptions
-Four separate variant calling pipelines are implemented for GDC data harmonization.
+Five separate variant calling pipelines are implemented for GDC data harmonization.
 There is currently no scientific consensus on the best variant calling pipeline so the investigator is responsible for choosing the pipeline(s) most appropriate for the data.
 Some details about the pipelines are indicated below.

 The [MuTect2 pipeline](https://gdc.cancer.gov/files/public/image/Broad_MuTect_0.png) employs a "Panel of Normals" to identify additional germline mutations.
 This panel is generated using TCGA blood normal genomes from thousands of individuals that were curated and confidently assessed to be cancer-free.
 This method allows for a higher level of confidence to be assigned to somatic variants that were called by the MuTect2 pipeline.

-Basic outlines for the other three pipelines can be found here:
+Basic outlines for the other three of the pipelines can be found here:

 - [VarScan2 pipeline](https://gdc.cancer.gov/files/public/image/varscan-somatic-variant-calling-pipeline.png)
 - [MuSE pipeline](https://gdc.cancer.gov/files/public/image/muse-somatic-variant-calling-pipeline.png)